 The rest of the Jyotirlingas is empowered by the chants of the lord while Mahakaleshwar is the only one that is empowered by the shakti from within, the reason why it is called Swayambhu.
 Legend tells a tale of a bond between an ardent devotee and the Lord for the appearance of this Jyotirlinga.
 It is said that by side of the Kshipra River, devotees Shrikhar and Vridhi prayed for lords assistance to protect the Chandrasena ruled Avantika, the then Ujjain, from rivals & plunderers.
 Answering to their plea the lord emerged as the Mahakal and decimated the enemies, thus establishing peace once again.
 For this story inspires the ritual of twelve year Kshipra bathing, the Kumbha Snan Mela, for eternal purification.

 The city of Ujjain is very beautiful and is only a 55 KM drive from Indore that has every transportation facilities.
-The temple is best to visit during the decorated festivals of Mahasivaratri & Naga Panchami.
+The Mahakaleshwar Jyotirlinga temple is best to visit during the decorated festivals of Mahashivratri & Naga Panchami.